 I could feel the death inside me.
 I could feel the screams.
 I could feel the agony.

 But there was also a serenity.
 A composure.
 That very strange juxtaposition of utter turmoil but complete peace.
-Perfect peace.
+I call that Perfect Peace.
 It’s a powerful thing.
+Peace with simultaneous turmoil.

 “…the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.” -Philippians 4:7.